lcrespom/nash/README.md

 	in CSS (e.g. #a6e22e).
 - Configuration and extensions are implemented as plain JavaScript code, centered around the `~/.nash/nashrc.js` file, which is loaded during startup.
 For instance, color settings can be configured via JSON.
-Example configuration and extensions are provided in the `~/.nash` directory.
+- Example configuration and extensions are provided in the `~/.nash` directory, which is populated when `nash` is started for the first time.
 - Extensible plugin system with powerful default implementations.